hjzhou988/Structural_Variants_pipeline/FusorSV/README.md

 Both scripts are included in the scripts folder

 ## Run FusorSV
-* For the samples that was installed with the software, the peak memory is 46G (whether or not whole genome or just chromosome 22).
+* For the samples that was installed with the software (without --merge or --no_merge), the peak memory is 46G (whether or not whole genome or just chromosome 22).
 * FusorSV appears to be able to resume failed job.
 Because if I specify the same output folder, the job uses less time and peak memory for finishing the job.
 * If bx-python was not installed, it will have this error:
 ```